docker/docs/compose/reference/envvars.md

 Specifies the path to a Compose file.
 Specifying multiple Compose files is supported.

-* **Default behavior:** If not provided, Compose looks for a file named `docker-compose.yml` in the current directory and, if not found, then Compose searches each parent directory recursively until a file by that name is found.
+* **Default behavior:** If not provided, Compose looks for a file named `compose.yaml` or `docker-compose.yaml` in the current directory and, if not found, then Compose searches each parent directory recursively until a file by that name is found.

 * **Default separator:** When specifying multiple Compose files, the path separators are, by default, on:
     * Mac and Linux: `:` (colon),